Beach wheelchairs are specifically designed to make it possible for users to move around at the beach (and even water) with ease, and in comfort.

 If you want your elderly loved one to enjoy some time in the water during their beach outing, then look no further than this awesome Floating Beach Wheelchair.
-In addition to having three large floating balloon wheels, this unit also comes with floating arm rests as well!
+In addition to having three large floating balloon wheels, this unit also comes with floating armrests as well!

 Designed for utmost relaxation at the beach, this unit also bears a unique laidback design with outstretched wheels.
 The front wheel is capable of turning in all directions, for easy maneuverability.

-Another simple, functional and affordable option, this beach wheelchair is manufactured by Healthline Medical, a well known wheelchair producer operating from the US.
+Another simple, functional, and affordable option, this beach wheelchair is manufactured by Healthline Medical, a well-known wheelchair producer operating from the US.

-Like most of the other variants on this list, this wheelchair comes with extra large balloon wheels designed to easily move over soft sand without sinking and getting stuck.
-Furthermore, the unit, which is built from a heavy duty PVC frame, is easily disassembled, and is also foldable.
+Like most of the other variants on this list, this wheelchair comes with extra-large balloon wheels designed to easily move over soft sand without sinking and getting stuck.
+Furthermore, the unit, which is built from a heavy-duty PVC frame, is easily disassembled and is also foldable.

 Important Features To Look For In The Best Beach Wheelchair For Older Adults

-Shopping for a beach wheelchair is much different that shopping for a household appliance.
+Shopping for a beach wheelchair is much different than shopping for a household appliance.
 Here are the important features you should know all about when looking for a beach wheelchair that is safe for you or a loved one.

 1. Factor in Size And Weight

-Beach wheelchairs come in three main sizes: wide, medium and narrow.
+Beach wheelchairs come in three main sizes: wide, medium, and narrow.
 When choosing a new unit, it is important that you select one that comes in the right size that properly fits the user.

-It is also important to note that size will have an impact on the overall comfort for the user as well as the total weight of the wheelchair.
+It is also important to note that size will have an impact on the overall comfort of the user as well as the total weight of the wheelchair.
 For utmost comfort, be sure to get a wheelchair that is perfectly suited to the user.